Skip to content

 Golf Simulator Frame Anchored To A Floor and Wall

-1. To minimize potential damage from ball impacts, install the screen frame 10 inches away from the rear wall.
-Measure 10” from the rear wall on the wall(s) at the floor and ceiling.
+1. To minimize potential damage from ball impacts, install the screen frame 10 inches from the rear wall--Mark 10” from the rear wall on the wall(s) at the floor and ceiling.

 3. Place the Top Frame on top of the Side Frames and make the outer edges flush.
 Screw two 5/16” x 4” structural screws through the Top Frame and into the Side Frame to hold the frame together.